walterayalae/node-catapult-react-sass/README.md

 Like the original project, Node Catapult - React - SASS relies on [browserify-middleware](https://github.com/ForbesLindesay/browserify-middleware).

-Browserify-middleware is used to babelify, bundle, and compile all code and stylesheets into a single app-bundle.js file for inclusion in index.html.
+Browserify-Middleware is used to babelify, bundle, and compile all code and stylesheets into a single app-bundle.js file for inclusion in index.html.